hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 ### Normal Operation

-The postgres database will be run in a local container and data will be written to the specified path (which should be a mounted storage device, replicated and/or backed up frequently.)
+The PostgreSQL database will be run in a local container and data will be written to the specified path (which should be a mounted storage device, replicated and/or backed up frequently.)